mllngtn/rouge-me/readme.md

 ## What's happening?

-You play the part of a friendly @ sign.
+You play the part of a friendly @ sign, on the hunt for treasure and that.

 Watch out!
 There are guards patrolling about.
 Use your spidey senses to your advantage.